Menu

 On the Analyze TAB, click New Report and follow these steps:

 • Select new measures and dimensions as shown in the following figure.
 Project status will be the page, with the project dimension as rows.
-This will allow to switch back and forth using project status as a filter.
+This will allow us to switch back and forth using project status as a filter.

 Use the project status as a filter to switch back and forth from Profields to eazyBI easier